AppsFlyer/donkey/README.md

 ## Debug mode
-Debug mode is activated when creating the server with `:debug true`.
+Debug mode is activated when creating a server or a client with `:debug true`.
-It will cause A LOT of logs to be written and therefore it is completely unsuitable for production, and should only be used while debugging in development.
+In this mode several loggers are set to log at the `trace` level.
+It means the logs will be *very* verbose.
+For that reason it is not suitable for production use, and should only be enabled in development as needed.

 The logs include:
-- Instantiation logs
+- All of Netty's low level networking, system configuration, memory leak detection logs and more.
-- Byte level traffic
+- Hexadecimal representation of each batch of packets being transmitted to the server.
-- Request routing
+- Request routing, which is useful to debug a route that is not being matched.
-- library debug logs
+- Donkey trace logs.

 ## Logging